Vitamin K2: Why it is a BIG DEAL for Keto Athletes

 Leafy green vegetables contain a large amount of Vitamin K. It seems like you would be able to get enough Vitamin K from the vegetables.

 The Vitamin K is in the K1 form.
 Many people believe that you can convert enough beneficial Vitamin K2 from the K1 form.
-The process of conversion is very inefficient therefore only a miniscule amount of Vitamin K1 converted to K2.
+The process of conversion is very inefficient therefore only a minuscule amount is converted to K2.

 Gut Bacteria and Vitamin

-It was once believed that intestinal bacteria contribute to vitamin K status because of the Vitamin K2 made by bacteria in the gut.
+It was once believed that intestinal bacteria contribute to vitamin K status because it is made by bacteria in the gut.
 That seems like it would be a great benefit, yet the evidence contradicts this.
-Rather than the Vitamin K2 being available, it is embedded within bacterial membranes.
+Rather than the vitamin being available, it is embedded within bacterial membranes.
 As a result, almost none of the K2 is available for absorption.

 In conclusion, I hope this article has made you aware of the importance of Vitamin K2.
 While making your breakfast make sure you eat your yokes.
 Because that is where you will find the K2!:)